-Juniperus procumbens is a low-growing shrubby juniper native to the southern Japan.
+Juniperus procumbens, as described in 1870 by (Siebold ex Endlicher) Friedrich Anton Wilhelm Miquel (1811–1871), in Flora Japonica, 2nd edition, is commonly known as Japanese garden juniper; as well as 地柏 (pu di bai), sonare, or hai-byakushin in the Japanese language.
 Its status as a wild plant is disputed; some authorities treat it as endemic on high mountains on Kyūshū and a few other islands off southern Japan, while others consider it native to the coasts of southern Japan (north to Chiba Prefecture) and also the southern and western coasts of Korea.
-It is closely related to Juniperus chinensis, and is sometimes treated as a variety of it, as Juniperus chinensis var. procumbens.
+It is closely related to Chinese juniper (Juniperus chinensis), and is sometimes treated as a variety of it, i.e.Juniperus chinensis var. procumbens.

 Description.
 Japanese garden juniper s a prostrate plant, which usually grows between 8 to 12 inches (20 – 30 cm) tall, although sometimes as high as 20 inches (50 cm).
 While it does not get very tall it can get quite wide, 12 to 16 feet (2 – 4 m) across or more, with long prostrate branches.

 The branches tend to intertwine and form a dense mat.